 According to The Solar Foundation’s job census, there were 260,077 solar workers in United States in 2016, a 25% increase over the previous year.
 In 2016, there were 1,180 solar jobs in the District of Columbia, a growth rate of 18%, with projected growth of 26% in 2017.
 Sectors in need of trained solar professionals include installation, manufacturing, sales and distribution, project development, and operations.
 Solar Works DC operates three training cohorts throughout the year (summer, fall, and spring).

-Additional information and program requirements are available at Grid Alternatives - Solar Works DC.
+To APPLY now and to find additional information and program requirements, visit Grid Alternatives - Solar Works DC.

 Questions related to the Solar Works DC or other GRID Alternatives’ programs should be directed to GRID’s Workforce team at (202) 602-0191.